It is with great pleasure that I welcome you to our community at Heany Park Primary School.

 - Once school starts, make sure your child knows where to meet you.
 If children are to feel secure, it is important that they are met on time.
 On all days the children will be dropped off and collected from the outside door of the classroom unless it is raining.
 Your class teacher will let you know alternative arrangements.

 - Label all your child’s clothes and things such as lunch boxes and school bags.
 A ribbon or special key ring on the school bag can help your child identify his/her bag easily.
 Show your child what you have done.

 - Talk about how long the school day will be in a way that your child can understand.
 “It’s as long as pre-school but you’ll have your lunch after that, and perhaps then some stories and then I’ll come and get you”.

-Please watch the Newsletter for invitations to help from the principal, the teachers or the various committees.
+Please watch for Compass notifications and the Newsletter for invitations to help from the principal, teachers or parent groups.
 We are always open to new ideas and offers of assistance from community members.
 New members of our community are encouraged to put themselves forward as ‘helpers’ at Heany Park.